KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 kali@kali:~$ mkinitramfs -o /boot/initramfs.gz 4.19.93-Re4son-v7+
 ```

-Now we want to ensure that we created the initramfs corectly.
+Now we want to ensure that we created the initramfs correctly.
 If there is no result, then something went wrong.

 ```console
 kali@kali:~$ lsinitramfs /boot/initramfs.gz | grep cryptsetup